joanllobera/joanllobera.github.io/_teaching/animation-foundations.md

 ## 1. Topics addressed

 3D Character animation is a tricky business.
 It involves complicated mathematics, handcrafted efforts, and a plethora of techniques.

-You can find here all the materials used to teach a course lasting 15-16 weeks, with 4 hours or class per week.
-It covers the following topics:
+In 2017 I was asked to organize a course to teach these topics.
+I came up with a syllabus that covers the following topics:
  * 3D Rotations (particularly using Quaternions and Axis Angle representations)
  * Direct and Inverse Kinematics (Gradient Descent, CCD, Fabrik)
  * Animations in a game engine (From Motion Builder to Unity3D)